|Colors:||Blue, White, Black, Cream, Tabby, Torti, Bi-Color, Calico|

 |Temperament:||Calm, Independent, Affectionate, Easygoing, Smart|

 The British Shorthair is believed to be Britain’s oldest domestic cat and is thought to have originated from ancient Rome’s domestic cats.
 When the Romans invaded Great Britain, they brought their cats with them in an effort to protect their food from rodents.
 When the Romans left, they also left their cats behind, and the British Shorthair has gone on to be one of the most popular family cats today.

 The British Shorthair has a distinctive round head with chubby cheeks and big round eyes.
 They tend to have very thick and plush coats of blue fur but also come in a vast array of colors and patterns.
 The British Shorthair tends to be a medium to large cat with a very sturdy and stocky body and a shorter tail with a rounded tip.

-British Shorthair Kittens – Before You Get One
+British Shorthair Kittens – Before You Welcome One Into Your Familly…

 The British Shorthair is a calm cat that doesn’t spend much time running and playing, but they are trainable thanks to their intelligence.
 They have a long lifespan if they are properly taken care of and are a healthy breed.
 They enjoy spending time with everyone in the family, even including all pets, provided they are cat-friendly.